crystallabs/solidus-graphql-schema/README.md

 The file `lib/solidus_graphql_api/graphql/all.rb` lists all those files and `require`s them in the correct order.

+Additionally, at the top level there is also directory `spec/` with all the tests.

 ### The Schema

-Files in the subdirectory `schema/` are intended to be maintained by the generator script and contain no user implementation code.
+Files in the subdirectory `schema/` are intended to be maintained by the generator script from this repository and contain no user implementation code.
 They are rewritten on every invocation of the generator.

 In GraphQL, almost everything is a Type.
 This is excellent for the simplification of all the tooling and logic needed around it, but is not very elegant when hundreds of files live all in the same directory, especially when whole groups of Types are used in different contexts and are not directly related to each other.